Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 **Reading Assignments**

-- Details about all of the referenced[programming tools](../tools/programming-tools.md)
+- Details about all of the referenced [programming tools](../tools/programming-tools.md)

 ### Week Two: September 7, 2020 to September 11, 2020